Full API Integration

 `POST /secure/cards/`

-The partner provides the received `userId` in the card creation request body, together with the `balanceId` of the balance from which the card should be funded and basic card details such as description and visual identifier.
+The partner provides the returned `userId` in the card creation request body, together with the `balanceId` of the balance from which the card should be funded and basic card details such as description and visual identifier.

 Once the card has been created successfully, Sparados returns `cardId`.